frank-oh/frank-oh.github.io/_posts/2017-11-14-scala-partialApplication.md

 ## Definition of partial function

 Mathematically, a partial function is a mapping whose value is defined on just part of its domain.
-For example, if we have to sets `X = {1,2,3,4}`, `Y = {A,B,C}`, the mapping `(1,A),(2,B),(3,C)` is a partial function because it does not any function value defined when x = 4.
+For example, if we have to sets `X = {1,2,3,4}`, `Y = {A,B,C}`, the mapping `(1,A),(2,B),(3,C)` is a partial function because it does not have any function value when x = 4.
 Sometimes partial function is also called as *partially defined function*.
 The concept itself can be thought as a generalisation of the concept of function.

 In scala, a `PartialFunction` is also a `Function`.
 So we can use `PartialFunction` instead of `Function`.
 You can use `PartialFunction` wherever you can use a `Function`.